b-lukaszuk/BS_wJ_eng/contents/regex.md

 ```

 Here `\d` means a digit, `.` is any character, and `+` stands for one or more of
-the preceeding tokens (so match a digit followed by one or more other character,
+the preceding tokens (so match a digit followed by one or more other character,
 followed by a digit).
 There is a small problem though, we caught more than we
-wanted, that's because by default, regexes are greedy (they match as much as
+wanted.
+That's because by default, regexes are greedy (usually they match as
-they can) if we want to make it more temperate we need to follow `.+` with `?`
+much as they can until a line ends) if we want to make it more temperate we need
-(one or more characters, but as few as you can to fulfil the condition).
+to follow `.+` with `?`  (one or more characters, but as few as you can to
+fulfill the condition).

 ```
 eachmatch(r"\d.+?\d", txt) |> getAllMatches